North American porcupine: Reproduction

 Female porcupines are solitary for most of the year except during the fall when breeding season begins.
-At this time, they secrete a thick mucus which mixes with their urine.
-The resulting odor attracts males in the vicinity.
-Males that approach a female do not automatically begin mating.
-The first male that comes along typically sits in the same tree below a female.
-If another male approaches, he may fight for the right to mate.
-Once a dominant male is successful, he approaches the female and uses a spray of his urine on the female.
-Only a few drops touch the female, but the chemical reaction allows the female to fully enter estrus.
-Once this is accomplished high in the tree, the mating process takes place on the ground.
-When porcupines are mating, they tighten their skin and hold their quills flat, so as not to injure each other.
-Mating may occur repeatedly until the female loses interest and climbs back into the tree.
+At this time, they secrete thick mucus that mixes with urine, producing an odor attracting nearby males.
+The male typically sits in a tree below the female.
+If another male approaches, they may fight for mating rights.
+Once a dominant male succeeds, he approaches and sprays urine on the female, causing her to enter estrus.
+They then mate on the ground, with both tightening their skin and holding quills flat to avoid injury.
+Mating may repeat until the female loses interest and climbs back into the tree.

 The North American porcupine has a long gestation period relative to other rodents, an average of 202 days.
 By contrast, the North American beaver, which is comparable in size, has a gestation period of 128 days.
 The eastern grey squirrel (Sciurus carolinensis) has a gestation period of just 44 days.
-Porcupines give birth to a single young.
+North American porcupines give birth to a single young, referred to as a porcupette.
 At birth, they weigh about 450 g, which increases to nearly 1 kg after the first two weeks.
 They do not gain full adult weight until the end of the second summer about 4.5 kg.
 Their quills harden soon after birth.

 Female porcupines provide all parental care.
 For the first two weeks the young rely on their mother for sustenance.
 After this they learn to climb trees and start to forage.
 They continue to nurse for up to four months, which coincides with the fall mating season.
-They stay close to their mothers.
-Mother porcupines do not defend their young, but have been known to care for them even after death.
-In one case, when a baby had fallen to its death from a tree, the mother came down and stayed by her offspring's side for hours waiting vainly for it to revive.
+Porcupettes typically separate from their mother in the fall.